SamirIngley/Nutrition-Stats/README.md

 # NutriBasket
-A chrome extension to keep track of the user's shopping cart's accumulative nutritional value while shopping for groceries/meals.
+A chrome extension that keeps track of a shopping cart's cumulative nutritional value.

 NutriBasket provides the user with total counts for 12 different micro and macronutrients while allowing them to set a limit for each one.
 After setting a personal limit or 'goal' for each nutrient NutriBasket will alert the user so that they can either delete items and change or add new ones.